UoM-Robotics-Society/uom-airbuggy/README.md

 - 30 pounds battery
 - 40 pounds charger
 - 50 pounds : extra ( transmitter, joystick etc. )
-- 20 pounds : roll
+- 40 pounds : controller

 ## What it can do
 - Radio-controlled quadcopter